2025년 10월 고1 모의고사 영어 변형문제 (31-42번)

 In this ____ there’s simply no pulling emotion and cognition apart.

-By thinking differently ― I get nervous sometimes, but I’m still a good test taker, or that nervous feeling is just excitement and anticipation, ____ means I’m ready ―you can work those pathways to your advantage.
+By thinking differently ― I get nervous sometimes, but I’m still a good test taker, or that nervous feeling is just excitement and anticipation, it means I’m ready ―you can ____ those pathways to your advantage.

 25년 10월 고1 모의고사 영어 34번

-____ is relevant is their own forms of life.
+What ____ relevant is their own forms of life.

 25년 10월 고1 모의고사 영어 35번